mbb10324/react-figura/README.md

 # FIGURA

 ## Disclaimer
-This library is currently in production/testing and is strictly a pre-release.
+This library is currently in production/testing and is strictly a pre-release version.
 ## Description
-Figura is a library of react components intended to streamline forms, form validation, and form submission all in a easy to use fully customizable library.
-Figura is created using react, typescript, and tailwind css.
+Figura is a powerful library of React components designed to simplify form handling, validation, and submission.
+It offers an easy-to-use and fully customizable solution for managing forms in your applications.
+Figura is built with React, TypeScript, and Tailwind CSS.
 ## Installation
-Run the following command:
+To install Figura, run the following command:
 `npm install react-figura --save`

 ## Use Case
-This library was created with 3 major purposes in mind.
+Figura was created with three main purposes in mind:
-- Easily customizable
-- Single form state
-- Custom validation

-We achieve customizability in a simple and effective way.
-Figura components come pre styled.
-To apply the styling from Figura `import 'react-figura/dist/styles.css'`.
-If you want to custom style your components (which we highly reccommend) you can utilize our pre-defined style props listed below, and pass in tailwind or a regular css element name.

-Next we handle a single form state by using reacts built in useReducer hook.
-We store state from all of our forms in a single useReducer.
-This eleminates the possibility of re-renders at unforseen times, and gives the developer the capability to utilize our components without even having to consider state management.
-It is all handled in a clean and effective way by Figura.
+1. **Customizability:** Figura provides a simple and effective way to customize form components.
+By importing the Figura styles (import 'react-figura/dist/styles.css'), you can apply pre-defined styles.
+However, we highly recommend customizing the components using the pre-defined style props.
+You can use Tailwind CSS classes or regular CSS class names to achieve the desired styling.

+2. **Single Form State:** Figura utilizes React's built-in useReducer hook to manage form state.
+It stores the state of all forms in a single reducer, eliminating unexpected re-renders and simplifying state management.
+With Figura, developers can use the components without worrying about complex state management, as it is handled seamlessly by the library.

-Vanilla HTML provides validation that works, but in a proffesional application most developers would prefer to have custom syntax, and styling for there error messages.
-This is ultimately Figura's primary benefit, and we've achieved a beautiful solution for this by combining the remarks from above and using the industry standards for form validation and error messages.
+3. **Custom Validation:** While vanilla HTML provides basic form validation, Figura takes it a step further by offering custom syntax and styling for error messages.
+Figura combines industry standards for form validation and error handling, allowing developers to create professional applications with beautiful and user-friendly form validation.

 ## Example